Zarchi’s cult classic gets a definitive home-video release from Ronin Flix.

 The series finale of Kurt Sutter’s super-violent Shakespearean biker-gang saga represents a high-water mark.

-Jax spends much of “Red Rose” trying to mend the bursted gangland seem that he was entirely responsible for opening.
+Jax spends much of the episode trying to mend the bursted gangland seem that he was entirely responsible for opening.

-The slow-moving guillotine that’s been hovering over the heads of so many characters in the final season starts to speed up in “Suits of Woe.”
+The slow-moving guillotine that’s been hovering over the heads of so many characters in the final season starts to speed up in this episode.

-It’s been a while since Sons of Anarchy has unleashed a parade of carnal images like the ones that begin “Faith and Despondency.”
+It’s been a while since Sons of Anarchy has unleashed a parade of carnal images like the ones that begin this episode.

 Images fixated on agitation abound in the episode’s early stretch.